justinenayral/ACE_Traeger_replication.jl/docs/src/index.md

 Pkg.add("CSV")
 Pkg.add("XLSX")
 Pkg.add("NLsolve")
-Pkg.add(("Plots")
+Pkg.add("Plots")
 ```
-## Dammage functions
+## Damage functions
-The authors used differents definition for calculating environment damages.
-This section presents the diferent functions the user can use to calculate them, depending of the method he prefers.
-In case of issues, while running the code just use the ? in the repl, followed by the function's name, to get the documentation.
+The authors used differents definition for calculating environmental damages.
+This section presents the diferent functions the user can use to calculate them, depending of the method prefer.

 #### ACE
 ```@docs